Gaming Twitter like the Russians for just a few bucks

 Part of the appeal of social media platforms is that they were a democratizing force where any voice can instantly be published and heard.
 But when all it takes is a few bucks to sway the conversation, then money talks, then those with the most money speak the loudest.

-"If the person that speaks the loudest is able to win we start to look like a very authoritarian country," said Wooley.
+"If the person that speaks the loudest is able to win," Woolley said, "we start to look like a very authoritarian country."